Elliptically Distributed Lozenge Tilings of a Hexagon: Symmetric lozenge weights

-In this Appendix we show how one can assign $S_3$-invariant weights to the three types of rhombi (lozenges) that make up a tiling of a hexagon in the triangular lattice.
-We start with the $2 \times 2 \times 2$ triangle (inside the triangular lattice) depicted in Figure \ref{small_triangle} that contains an overlapping of the 3 types of rhombi considered for our tilings.
+In this appendix we show how to assign $S_3$-invariant weights to the three types of rhombi (lozenges) that make up a tiling of a hexagon.
+We start with the $2 \times 2 \times 2$ triangle $ $ that contains an overlap of the three types of rhombi considered.
+To the three different types of rhombi in this triangle we assign labels $\tu_1$, $\tu_2$, $\tu_3$ that multiply to one $\tu_1 \tu_2 \tu_3 = 1$ using the convention depictued here: $ \ \ \ \ $.